 For example, local authorities spent well over half a billion pounds (£578m gross) in support to people with learning disabilities in 2018-19: the suspension or abolition of any detail about this spend on services below the total is unwarranted on materiality, equalities and policy grounds, and is not in the public interest.
 Similar remarks apply to support for people with physical disabilities (£268m gross in 2018-19), mental health needs (£187m), and other needs (£71m).

-The Carers Act, and associated funding, apply to carers of children and young people with disabilities, and (all other things being equal) could be expected to increase spend on services for being cared-for in order to assist carers.
-However, it is clear that collecting spend data on children with disabilities has not worked on a memorandum basis, and that now is not the time to do the work to establish how reasonably robust financial data can be collected for this group.
+The Carers Act, and associated funding, apply to carers of children and young people with disabilities, and (all other things being equal) could be expected to increase spending on services for being cared for in order to assist carers.
+However, it is clear that collecting spending data on children with disabilities has not worked on a memorandum basis, and that now is not the time to do the work to establish how reasonably robust financial data can be collected for this group.
 Since partial collection serves little purpose we agree with the deletion of this item.

 The service rows have been significantly reduced, particularly for gross expenditure.
-However, the points made earlier suggest that the time-saving delivered will be less significant than it seems.
+However, the points made earlier suggest that the time-saving delivery will be less significant than it seems.